 The moment before the rout...

 So in the end it was a combination of accumulated losses, the death of the commander and an unfortunately low morale roll that ended it all for the Seleucids.
-I would have considered allowing the phalanx to stay on field a little longer if two of the lads hadn't had trains to catch, but I think ending it at the point we did was appropriate anyway, given that the Seleucids has lost a third of their force even before the morale failure.
+I would have considered allowing the phalanx to stay on field a little longer if two of the lads hadn't had trains to catch, but I think ending it at the point we did was appropriate anyway, given that the Seleucids had lost a third of their force even before the morale failure.

 From my perspective as umpire it was a most entertaining afternoon, and it seemed that the players enjoyed themselves, so all went well.

 There are certain aspects of the rules that need tightening up, but they were geared towards new players and I think the rules did what they were supposed to do in most respects.
 I was pleased that the players were doing everything for themselves pretty quickly - except for morale tests, which were my job - and my role was soon simply handing out cards, recording losses, answering the odd question and keeping things moving when needed.
-Given that four of the six players had never played a wargame before, the standard of tactical appreciation was pretty high, and except for special rules like withdrawal, line-exchange and the odd movement subtlety they figured it all out for themselves brilliantly.
+Given that three of the six players had never played a wargame before, the standard of tactical appreciation was pretty high, and except for special rules like withdrawal, line-exchange and the odd movement subtlety they figured it all out for themselves brilliantly.

 So, there we have it - the January war is over, and I've learned a lot from it.
-A) how to make better terrain; B) that I can write rules after all; C) that non-gamers are more interested in giving wargames a crack than you'd think; and D) that I'm too old to go out drinking with the young blokes.
+A) how to make better terrain; B) that I can write rules after all; C) that people are perhaps more interested in giving wargames a crack than you'd think; and D) that I'm too old to go out drinking with the young blokes.